 - 1. Admission decisions are made by the programme's admissions committee. - 2.
 In order to determine eligibility for admission to the programme, the admissions committee will carefully consider and evaluate the knowledge, insights and skills of the applicant.
-The committee may request experts within or outside the university to assess the applicant's knowledge, insights and skills in particular areas, in addition to a review of written documents of qualifications gained. - 3.
+The committee may request experts within or outside the university to assess the applicant's knowledge, insights and skills in particular areas, in addition to a review of written documents of gualifications gained. - 3.
 In its evaluation the committee will consider the applicant's motivation and ambition with respect to the study programme in question, as well as the applicant's command of the English language. - 4.
-The admission test is administered once a year. - 5. a.
-A request to be admitted to the degree programme interdisciplinary social science: social policy and social interventions must be submitted before 1 March for foreign students and 15 April for Dutch students. - b.
-A request to be admitted to the degree programme Latin American and Caribbean studies must be submitted before 15 April to the admissions committee. - In special cases, the admissions committee may handle a request submitted after these closing dates. - 6. a.
-The admissions committee of the degree programme interdisciplinary social science: social policy and social interventions will make an admission decision before 1 June for foreign students and 15 June, respectively.
+The admission test is administered once a year. - 5.
+A request to be admitted to the degree programme must be submitted before 1 April to the admissions committee.
+Provided the Master's programme has sufficient capacity, the 1 April deadline will be extended to 1 June.
+This will be determined by the Master's Programme Coordinator. - 6.
+The admissions committee of the degree programme will make an admission decision before 15 May.
+If the 1 April deadline is extended to 1 June, the admissions committee will make its decision before 15 July.
 Admission will be granted on the condition that by the starting date of the study programme the applicant will have satisfied the knowledge and skills requirements referred to in art.
-2.1.1, as evidenced by qualifications obtained. - b.
-The admissions committee of the degree programme Latin American and Caribbean studies will make an admission decision before 15 June.
-Admission will be granted on the condition that by the starting date of the study programme the applicant will have satisfied the knowledge and skills requirements referred to in art.
-2.1.2, as evidenced by qualifications obtained. - 7.
+2.1, as evidenced by qualifications obtained. - 7.
 The applicant will receive written notification that he/she has or has not been admitted to the degree programme and a particular study programme.
 The possibility to appeal to the Examinations Appeals Board is pointed out in this notification.